songtianyi/motionLib/README.md

 **brief**: motionLib is a small lib in computer animation/graphic project, i used it in  data compression and motion synthesis.

 **note**: these files may depend on each other,in most cases, you need to include them all in your project.
+And the CASEParser class is absent for license issue.

 #*Catalog*